By: Meagan Neville

 1. HEMP USES MUCH LESS WATER THAN COTTON.

 While hemp demands half the amount of land per 2,000 pounds of fabric textile in comparison to cotton, the latter also requires four times more water and a much longer growing period than hemp.

-In today’s agricultural farming methods, cotton needs 5,280 gallons of water in order to produce one pound of cotton this is equivalent to a single t-shirt and a pair of jeans.
+In today’s agricultural farming methods, cotton needs 5,280 gallons of water in order to produce 2.2 pounds of cotton this is equivalent to a single t-shirt and a pair of jeans.

 Hemp on the other hand, utilizes 80 gallons of water which mainly comes from rainwater to produce has shown that on average 2 pounds of fiber.